Financial Aid

 Students with special circumstances that are not reflected in their FAFSA information may submit a request for additional aid consideration using the Dependent Student Special Circumstances Appeal Form, or the Independent Student Special Circumstances Appeal Form.
 Examples of special circumstances include unemployment, death of a parent, or unusually high unreimbursed medical expenses.
 Appeal requests are reviewed by the Financial Aid Committee.

 Verification is a process that verifies the accuracy of the information reported on a student’s FAFSA.
 Students may be selected for federal verification by the US Department of Education or institutional verification by the institution.
 If your FAFSA is selected for verification you are required to provide specific documentation to the school so they may verify the information you provided on your FAFSA.
+The financial aid office will contact those selected and provide the necessary documentation and next steps.
 Please note that financial aid awards will not be finalized, disbursed, and/or credited to your student billing account until verification has been complete.

 Dependency Override Appeal Process